leadmachineapp/phonejack/README.md

 To generate a serialized override file:

     ruby bin/console
-    TelephoneNumber.generate_override_file("/path/to/file")
+    TelephoneNumberParser.generate_override_file("/path/to/file")

 In this instance, `/path/to/file` represents an xml file that has your custom data in the same structure that Google's data is in.

 You can set the override file with:

-    TelephoneNumber.override_file = "/path/to_file.dat"
+    TelephoneNumberParser.override_file = "/path/to_file.dat"

 ### Default Number Pattern

-If TelephoneNumber is passed an invalid number and then asked to format that number, it will simply return an unformatted string of the originally passed number.
+If TelephoneNumberParser is passed an invalid number and then asked to format that number, it will simply return an unformatted string of the originally passed number.
 This is because formatting rules will not be found for invalid numbers.
-If this is unacceptable, you can set a `default_format_pattern` and `default_format_string` that TelephoneNumber will use attempt to format invalid numbers.
+If this is unacceptable, you can set a `default_format_pattern` and `default_format_string` that TelephoneNumberParser will use attempt to format invalid numbers.

 ```
-TelephoneNumber.default_format_pattern = "(\\d{3})(\\d{3})(\\d*)"
+TelephoneNumberParser.default_format_pattern = "(\\d{3})(\\d{3})(\\d*)"
-TelephoneNumber.default_format_string = "($1) $2-$3"
+TelephoneNumberParser.default_format_string = "($1) $2-$3"

 invalid_number = "1111111111"
-phone_object = TelephoneNumber.parse(invalid_number, :US)
+phone_object = TelephoneNumberParser.parse(invalid_number, :US)
 phone_object.national_number ==> "(111) 111-1111"
 ```

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 While developing new functionality, you may want to test against specific phone numbers.
-In order to do this, add the number to `lib/telephone_number/test_data_generator.rb` and then run `rake data:test:import`.
+In order to do this, add the number to `lib/telephone_number_parser/test_data_generator.rb` and then run `rake data:test:import`.
 This command will reach out to the demo application provided by Google and pull the correct formats to test against.

 To install this gem onto your local machine, run `bundle exec rake install`.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mobi/telephone_number.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome

 ## License